GoogleCloudPlatform/gcr-cleaner/README.md

     be very slow!
 This is because the Docker v2 API does not support server-side filtering, meaning GCR Cleaner must download a manifest of all repositories to which you have access and then do client-side filtering.

+- `tag_filter` (_Deprecated_) - This option is deprecated and only exists to
+  maintain backwards compatibility with some existing broken behavior.
+You should not use it.
+If specified, any image where **the first tag** matches this given regular expression will be deleted.
+The image will not be deleted if other tags match the regular expression.
+The regular expressions are parsed according to the [Go regexp package][go-re].

+- `allow_tagged` (_Deprecated_) - This option is deprecated and has no effect.
+  By default, GCR Cleaner will not delete tagged images.
+To delete tagged images, specify `tag_filter_any` or `tag_filter_all`.
+Specifying either of these will enable deletion by tag.

 ## Running locally